-The board of directors may, by the resolution adopted by a majority of the directors then in office, designate one or more committees, each consisting of at least one director, to serve at the pleasure of the board.
-Any committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no committee, regardless of board resolution, may:
+The board of directors will, by the resolution adopted by a majority of the directors then in office, designate one Rodeo Committee per proposed rodeo event, consisting of seven (7) or more directors, to serve at the pleasure of the board.
+And any other committee as required by the board of directors.
+The Rodeo Committee will adopt and/or establish rules governing the conduct of said rodeo(s), so long as the rules are fair, firm, and consistent during the course of the military rodeo.
+Any other committee established by the Board of Directors, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no other committee, regardless of board resolution, may:

-(a) take any final action on matters which also requires board members' approval or approval of a majority of all members;

-(b) Elect, appoint, or remove any member of such committee or any director of the corporation, which has the authority of the board;

-(c) amend or repeal or adopt new Bylaws;
+- (a) take any final action on matters which also requires board members' approval or approval of a majority of all members; - (b) fill vacancies on the board of directors of in any committee which has the authority of the board; - (c) amend or repeal Bylaws or adopt new Bylaws;

-(d) amend or repeal any resolution of the board of directors which by its express terms is not so amendable or repealable;

-(e) appoint any other committees of the board of directors or the members of these committees;

-(f) expend corporate funds to support a nominee for director; or

-(g) approve any transaction;

-(i) to which the corporation is a party and one or more directors have a material financial interest; or

-(ii) between the corporation and one or more of its directors or between the corporation or any person in which one or more of its directors have a material financial interest.
+- (d) amend or repeal any resolution of the board of directors which by its express terms is not so amendable or repealable; - (e) appoint any other committees of the board of directors or the members of these committees; - (f) expend corporate funds to support a nominee for director; or - (g) approve any transaction; - (i) to which the corporation is a party, and one or more directors have a material financial interest; or - (ii) between the corporation and one or more of its directors or between the corporation or any person in which one or more of its directors have a material financial interest.

+5.02 Rodeo Committee

+The Rodeo Committee will adopt the current PRCA Rule Book governing the conduct of said rodeo(s), so long as the rules are fair, firm, and consistent during the course of a military rodeo.
+With the exception of contestants being members of a specific association or organization.
+Any committee member may bring to the committee rule changes that may benefit the overall production of the rodeo i.e. (The use of non-military contract acts personnel).
+Veterans will have first priority to enter any rodeo produced by the committee.
+The committee, based on the number of veteran entries to a specific rodeo, may invite and accept, by majority vote, entries from the local surrounding area where the rodeo is to be held, so long as those contestants support the mission of the corporation.